Dominion Energy Cove Point LNG Facility

-Cove Point’s operations currently consist of LNG import and storage services at the Cove Point LNG Facility and the transportation of domestic natural gas and regasified LNG to Mid-Atlantic markets via the Cove Point Pipeline.
-Following binding commitments from counterparties and regulatory approvals, construction is in progress on a liquefaction facility that will enable Dominion to operate the Cove Point LNG Facility as a bi-directional facility, able to import LNG and vaporize it as natural gas or to liquefy domestic natural gas and export it as LNG.
+Cove Point’s operations currently consist of LNG import and storage services at the Dominion Energy Cove Point LNG Facility and the transportation of domestic natural gas and regasified LNG to Mid-Atlantic markets via the Cove Point Pipeline.
+Following binding commitments from counterparties and regulatory approvals, construction is in progress on a liquefaction facility that will enable Dominion Energy to operate the Cove Point facility as a bi-directional facility, able to import LNG and vaporize it as natural gas or to liquefy domestic natural gas and export it as LNG.

-For more information, please visit the Cove Point homepage on Dominion's website.
+For more information, please visit the Cove Point homepage on Dominion Energy's website.

 Cove Point - Current Facilities